5T33Z0/Clover-Crate/ACPI/README.md

 #### AddHDMI

-Contrary to what the name suggests, `AddHDMI` *does not* enable HDMI ports for video.
+Contrary to what the name suggests, `AddHDMI` *does not* enable HDMI ports for video output.
 Instead, it adds an `HDAU` audio device to the `DSDT` to enable digital audio over HDMI for ATI and Nvidia GPUs.
 Since discrete GPUs are separate pieces of hardware there's simply no such device present in your mainboard's `DSDT`.

 Additionally, the `hda-gfx = onboard-1` or `onboard-2` property is injected into the `HDAU` device: